edneyRoldao/node-jwt-oauth-server/README.md

 Feel free to copy this code and used for your own needs.
 You just need to set the environments bellow to start testing.

-## Environment variables required to user this project (add those environments in .dotenv file to test locally)
+## Environment variables required to user this project (add those environments in .env file to test locally)
 - OAUTH_JWT_SERVER_ENV    (must be: development or production)
 - SERVER_PORT
 - MONGO_HOST